Classical LIberaL Arts

 Louisville Classical Academy esteems music, art, and drama as an integral part, not periphery, of our daily curriculum.

 Research suggests that exposing children to music fosters brain development and boosts their “vocabulary and reading ability.”
 All lower- and upper-school students participate in choir, where they will sing songs from the canon of children's and classical music, including songs in other languages.
 Students listen to and create music in a way that will allow them to become fluent in this most beautiful of languages.

 As they grow up, students at LCA will understand art to be an essential part of their learning and their lives.
 At all grade levels, art class meets multiple times per week, but it does not stop there; art is integrated across subjects to enrich learning.

 Primary students learn historical and modern stories through drama and dance.
 They have the opportunity to try on different personas, expand their imaginations, and experience performing in front of peers and parents.
 In the upper school (grades 4-12), drama is offered as an elective, with opportunity to perform for the public each spring.

 You will find few, if any, schools in Louisville that offer as much recess time as LCA.
 Students in all grades, even through high school, are provided the recess time their brains and bodies need.
 LCA acknowledges the interrelationship between the mind and body.
 We believe whole-heartedly that moving their bodies through recess and physical exercise is critical to children’s and adolescents’ social, emotional, and intellectual development.

-Primary students have recess three times per day: morning, after lunch, and in the afternoon.
+Primary students have recess two times per day.
 Outdoor recess is our priority, but when the weather makes it impossible, recess takes place indoors.
 Additionally, they take PE twice a week and drama/dance twice a week.
 Across subjects, students are afforded opportunity for movement within their classrooms.
 Kindergarteners have daily free play as well.
 In grammar, middle, and high school, a recess is given in the afternoon.